ABC13 Stroke Awareness Month

 (Symptoms of a stroke vary depending on the type of stroke and what part of the brain is damaged.)

 If you or someone you know is experiencing symptoms of a stroke, call 9-1-1 immediately.
-For more info on Stroke, treatment and prevention CLICK HERE
+For more info on stroke treatment and prevention CLICK HERE

-The Mischer Neuroscience Institute is built on a foundation of collaboration between Memorial Hermann-Texas Medical Center and The McGovern Medical School at UTHealth.
+The Mischer Neuroscience Institute is a collaboration between Memorial Hermann-Texas Medical Center and The McGovern Medical School at UTHealth.
 The Houston neuroscience center brings together a team of world-class clinicians, researchers and educators whose insights and research findings are transforming the field of neuroscience.
 LEARN MORE